-Both Programmes will include specific mentoring and networking opportunities.
+Both Programmes offer specific mentoring and networking opportunities.

-The event aims to inspire more early stage females to start a business and established businesses to expand.
-Women also in business are encouraged to come along to see what opportunities may arise.
+The aim of the event was to inspire more early stage females to start a business and established businesses to expand.
+Women also in business were encouraged to come along to see what opportunities may arise.
 Challenges and opportunities faced by female entrepreneurs will be discussed on the evening before and after the event.

 The GMIT iHubs (established in 2006) are two Innovation Hubs based on the GMIT Campuses of Galway and Mayo.
 They provide, the entrepreneur, with office space, mentors and support environment to progress your idea from concept to commercial success.

 * Fitzsimmons and O’Gorman (2016), the Global Entrepreneurship Monitor (GEM) Ireland

 Maria Staunton has been spearheading this new Programme ‘From my time at the Innovation Hub I have noticed and recognised the amount of female and male entrepreneurs coming through the doors.
 We don’t get enough females coming forward to look at developing their ideas.
 I really believe female-led businesses are an underexploited source of economic growth and jobs.
 We can make a difference in this area and deliver a Programme of value that will benefit and support female entrepreneurs in Galway, Mayo and Roscommon’.
 Sixty four females have currently completed Cycle 1 and Cycle 2 of the EMPOWER Programme with business ideas ranging from Fashion, Cosmetics, Software applications, Health etc.